Gethe/wow-ui-source/README.markdown

 however, it now allows Shield Block to proc a second aura that reduces magic damage by 7/14/20% for 6 seconds.

-      * Gag Order now only affects Heroic Throw.
+      * Gag Order now applies to Pummel and Heroic Throw, giving these abilities a 100% chance to silence the target for 3 seconds.
+In addition, Gag Order lowers the cooldown of Heroic Throw by 30 seconds.

   * Glyphs